-- The dialog lists both add-on (Extended) and User-defined (User) files. - Files can be sorted by Name, Book Type, Category or Location. - A file preview shows when you hover on the icon. - Enable Show in Menu to list a window in the New: Workbook or New: Matrix menus. - Filter windows by category using the "All Categories" menu. - Filter windows by type using the Book Type drop-down menu.
+- The dialog lists both add-on (Extended) and User-defined (User) files. - Files can be sorted by Name, Book Type, Category or Location. - A file preview shows when you hover on the picon. - Right-click on a template name and Edit metadata or Set as Default (e.g. New Workbook button Also, right-click to Clear Default. - Enable Show in Menu to list a window in the New: Workbook or New: Matrix menus. - Filter windows by category using the "All Categories" menu. - Filter windows by type using the Book Type drop-down menu.
 Reset to show all. - Right-click on a template to Set as Default or Edit metadata. - Enable/disable Show on startup and new project.